guokr/stan-cn-nlp/README.md

 stan-cn-nlp
 ===========

-stan-cn-nlp: a clojure project based on Stanford NLP packages, only for convenience, one jar
+a API wrapper of Stanford NLP packages for the convenience of Chinese users.